Posts

 Image

-What is HNKS?
-HNKS stands for Hyperglycemic Hyperosmolar Nonketotic Syndrome.
-Who is affected by HNKS?
+What is HHNKS?
+HHNKS stands for Hyperglycemic Hyperosmolar Nonketotic Syndrome.
 Patients who exhibit this condition are usually older and have type 2 diabetes.
-What are some symptoms of HNKS?
-Severe dehydration (due to high blood glucose), mental confusion, hypotension , and seizures may result.
-How is HNKS treated?
+Symptoms and treatment of HHNKS Severe dehydration (due to high blood glucose), mental confusion, hypotension , and seizures may result.
 Medical management is necessary.
 Fluid replacement therapy to combat dehydration and correction of electrolyte imbalances are ordered by the doctor.
-What is the difference between Hyperglycemia and Hypoglycemia?
-Hyperglycemia is high blood sugar and may complicated diabetes.
+Recognizing the differences between Hyperglycemia and Hypoglycemia Hyperglycemia is high blood sugar and may complicate diabetes mellitus.
 Hypoglycemia is low blood sugar and may result from insulin being given and mealtime being skipped.
-Note for Nurses: Monitoring blood glucose is an essential part of managing the diabetic patient .
+Monitoring blood glucose: Monitoring blood glucose is an essential part of managing the diabetic patient .
 Hypoglycemic agents or insulin or both will be ordered by the doctor to meet the patient's needs.
-Scenario: Tom is a 35 year o
+Scenario : Tom is a 35 year old male who had open hea...

 ADRENAL GLANDS